StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 For a _proposed_ block that includes timestamp $t_b$, all ancestors whose execution timestamp $t_e$ is $t_e \leq t_b - \tau$ are considered settled.
 Note that $t_e$ is not an integer as it tracks fractional seconds with gas consumption, which is not the case for $t_b$.

-The _proposed_ block must include the `stateRoot` produced by the execution of the most recently settled block.
+The _proposed_ block MUST include the `stateRoot` produced by the execution of the most recently settled block.

 For any _newly_ settled blocks, the _proposed_ block must include all execution artifacts:
 - `receiptsRoot`